Mortgage Affordability Rule of Thumb

 Since mortgages are regulated products, the Financial Conduct Authority needs to be comfortable with how each mortgage lender assesses mortgage affordability.

 Therefore, each mortgage lender has made a submission to the Regulator outlining how they will assess mortgage affordability.
-For this reason a mortgage lender is not is a position to make individual adjustments or allowances on a particular case.
+For this reason, a mortgage lender is not in a position to make individual adjustments or allowances on a particular case.

 Sole Traders